Advice to pivot into AI Safety is likely miscalibrated

 The i.i.d. assumption (each job is independent) is likely optimistic.
 In reality, applications are correlated: if Alice is a good fit for one role, she’s likely a good fit for others (and vice-versa).
 We formalise this in the next section with a notion of candidate quality distributions that captures the notion that you don’t know your “ranking” in the field, but most people are not in at the top of it, by definition.

-- Discount Rate (\(\rho\)): A continuous rate per year that captures her time preference.
-A higher \(\rho\) means she values immediate gains more—for example, if she expects short AGI timelines, \(\rho\) might be high).
+- Discount Rate (\(\rho\)): A continuous annual rate capturing her time preference.
+A higher \(\rho\) means she values immediate gains more — for example, if she expects short AGI timelines, \(\rho\) might be high.

 With these inputs, we can calculate the total expected value (EV) of her sabbatical gamble.
 The full derivation is in Appendix A, but here’s the result: